What is British Science Week?

 Where do the events take place?

 Throughout the whole of the UK.
 Events take place in a diverse range of locations, from museums, schools and universities to shopping centres, business premises, libraries and theatres.
-You name it and a BSW event can be held there.
+You name it and an event can be held there.

 What sort of event can I run?